zarasyversen/PHP-Project/README.md

 - Middleware & Interfaces
 - API

-This is where I am at now ,isn't it a beaut compared to phase 1!
-[See repo](https://github.com/zarasyversen/PHP-Project/tree/master).
+It has been an amazing learning experience.
+I am now building the FE application in React, [visit the repo](https://github.com/zarasyversen/react-forum).